What Training is Required Under HIPAA?

 - Password Policies – Many organisations are confused about HIPAA’s Password Requirements.
 They are considered to be “addressable requirements”, meaning that some form of protection must be in place that is at least as effective as passwords.

-- Password strength – Changing passwords is debated amongst tech specialist, though all agree that passwords should contain a mix of upper- and lower-case characters, special characters and numbers.
+- Password strength – Changing passwords is debated among tech specialists, though all agree that passwords should contain a mix of upper- and lower-case characters, special characters and numbers.
 Longer passwords are preferable, and tricks such as the phrase technique can help ensure the memorability of passwords.

 - Two-factor Authentication – Increasingly important, two-factor authentication is the main “rival” to password technology.
 Upon each login attempt, users are provided with a one-time generated passcode that only they can use.
 Understanding this technology can help employees choose the appropriate safeguards for PHI.